 The monitoring and mitigation requirements in the Peace II SEIR call for annual reporting for the PBHSP.
-Annual reports will be prepared and include recommendations for ongoing monitoring and any adaptive management actions required to mitigate any measured loss or prospective loss of riparian habitat that may be attributable to the Peace II Agreement.
+Annual reports include recommendations for ongoing monitoring and any adaptive management actions required to mitigate any measured loss or prospective loss of riparian habitat that may be attributable to the Peace II Agreement.